A new status page design and 4 more feature updates.

 A new role called “Manager” is available.
 This gives you the ability to delegate the service management to a team member without granting him/her Admin rights for a hub.

-Please visit this help doc for more details: Roles and Permissions.
+Please visit this help doc for more details: Manage team member permissions.

-Please visit this help doc for more details: Two-factor authentication.
+Please visit this help doc for more details: Security.